 This video explains the conquering of Jerusalem and the fulfilment of creating a Kingdom of Israel for the Jewish people by King David.
 This sequence of events is paramount in the religious tradition of Judaism.

-Jerusalem is the capital of the modern nation of Israel and a major holy city for the three Western traditions of Judaism, Christianity, and Islam.
+Jerusalem is a major holy city for the three Western traditions of Judaism, Christianity, and Islam.
 It sits on spurs of bedrock between the Mediterranean Sea and the Dead Sea area.
 To the north and west, it tapers off to the Jezreel Valley...

 What are the basic beliefs of the Jewish faith?
 What do Jews believe?
 This is a short overview of Judaism, the faith that is the foundation of the two major monotheistic religions today: Christianity and Islam.